-In Germany and the Netherlands there is a positive admission on the part of the authorities that the judgment has consequences for their visa rules but the measures taken so far seem somewhat inadequate.
+In Germany and the Netherlands there is a positive admission on the part of the authorities or some courts that the judgment has consequences for the national visa rules but the measures taken so far seem somewhat inadequate.
 Germany has created the possibility for certain categories of service providers to apply at a German consulate for a declaration that they do not need a visa.
 In the Netherlands, the process appears to be driven by the courts rather than the government which is both heartening from the perspective of the independence of the judiciary but discouraging from that of the Member State's duty of good faith to EU law.
+Spring 2011 national courts both in Germany and the Netherlands made clear decisions on the consequences of the Soysal judgment.
+This movement culminated in the reference by the Berlin Administrative Appeal Court to the Court of Justice in Luxemburg.

 In the rest of the Member States, there is an ostrich approach as if ignoring the rights of Turkish nationals within the personal scope of the judgment to visa-free travel will somehow go away.
-Belgium, France, Italy and the UK are particularly noticeable in this regard.
+Belgium, France, Ireland, Italy and the UK are particularly noticeable in this regard.
 The question of good faith is even more problematic in respect of the UK which only days after the ECJ's judgment issued a press release claiming the legality of refusing admission to and expelling a Turkish self-employed person seeking entry to attend a trade fair on the grounds of his failure to have a visa.

-The EU institutions so far have been most noticeable for their astonishing lack of courage in facing the Member States in the Council regarding the application of the judgment.
+• The EU institutions so far have been most noticeable for their astonishing lack of courage in facing the Member States in the Council regarding the application of the judgment.

 The Commission, as guardian of the Treaties, has a particularly important role to ensure that the Member States follow faithfully EU law including and most importantly as intepreted by the ECJ.
 So far, it appears to be letting the Member States continue to flout EU law on this matter with impunity.
 This may not be a wise strategy in light of the importance of coherence and correct application of EU law.
-The European Parliament, on the other hand, appears to be taking a fairly robust role in seeking the correct application of the judgment.
+The European Parliament, on the other hand, initially appeared to be taking a fairly robust role in seeking the correct application of the judgment.
 With its increased powers after the entry into force of the Lisbon Treaty, this may be helpful to encourage the Commission to take some Member States' feeble responses to the judgment more seriously.

 Regarding regional coherence, a policy objective of the EU external dimension, the visa obligation for Turkish nationals is an anomaly in the Balkans.
-The EU institutions have removed the mandatory visa requirement for some of the Balkan states from the beginning of 2010 and it is coming off for the rest in April.
+The EU institutions have removed the mandatory visa requirement for some of the Balkan states from the beginning of 2010 and for the rest in November 2010.